boyoronse-png/semiconductor-portfolio-var/README.md

 ## Abstract

-This study investigates the volatility dynamics and downside risk of a semiconductor equity portfolio using using GARCH to model volatility then using that volatility to compute Value-at-Risk (VaR).
+This study investigates the volatility dynamics and downside risk of a semiconductor equity portfolio using GARCH to model volatility then using that volatility to compute Value-at-Risk (VaR).
 Financial return series are known to exhibit volatility clustering, persistence, and heavy tails, which violate classical assumptions of constant variance.
 To address this, a GARCH(1,1) model is employed to estimate time-varying conditional volatility and derive parametric VaR estimates.
 Empirical results show strong volatility persistence and time-varying risk, with estimated 95% VaR indicating approximately a 3% potential loss on extreme trading days.

 ## Introduction